Survicate/survicate-android-sdk/README.md

 # Mobile SDK - Android

-The Survicate Mobile SDK for Android allows you to survey specific groups of your mobile app users to understand their needs, expectations, and objections.
+The **Survicate Mobile SDK** for Android allows you to survey specific groups of your mobile app users to understand their needs, expectations, and objections.
 This SDK is maintained by Survicate.

 If you're interested in iOS version go [here](https://github.com/Survicate/survicate-ios-sdk).

 ## Requirements

 SDK works on Android at least on version 4.4.

+To use this SDK you need an account at [survicate.com](https://survicate.com).
+[Sign up](https://panel.survicate.com/#/signup) for free and find your workspace key in Tracking Code section.

 ## Installation
 Define maven repository in top-level `build.gradle` file: